laomms/WrapperSample/README.md

 3...\additionalres\values\styles.xml:4: error: Error retrieving parent for item: No resource found that matches the given name 'Base.Theme.AppCompat.Light'.
 reason:missing appcompat sdk: androidx.appcompat:appcompat or android.support.v7.app.AppCompatActivity
 solution: if is androidx project, in b4a menu, select tool-sdk manager, search appcompat, install the missing sdk and jetifier it.
-in the b4x project, add #AdditionalJar: androidx.appcompat:appcompat
+in the b4x project, add #AdditionalJar: androidx.appcompat:appcompat.

 4. AndroidManifest.xml:20: error: Error: No resource found that matches the given name (at 'theme' with value '@style/AppTheme').
 reason: missing original theme or style xml.
 solution:copy original java project source folder to b4x project folder and add res to AdditionalRes in b4x project.

 5. D:\android\tools\..\extras\b4a_local\unpacked-constraintlayout-2.0.4-63741602750389\res\values\values.xml:339: error: Attribute "android:alpha" has already been defined
 reason: some resource in dependon aar pakage duplacate the sdk that b4a download from sdk manager.